Tenrikyo theology: Moroi Yoshinori

-Moroi Yoshinori (諸井慶徳 1915–1961) first studied philosophy of religion at Tokyo Imperial University, writing his undergraduate thesis on Max Scheler.
+Moroi Yoshinori (諸井慶徳, 1915–1961) first studied philosophy of religion at Tokyo Imperial University, writing his undergraduate thesis on Max Scheler.
 Moroi did his doctoral work at the same university, receiving his Doctor of Literature degree from the University of Tokyo in 1961, the day before he died.
 One of his most notable works of academic research is his doctoral dissertation, Shūkyō shinpishugi hassei no kenkyū: toku ni Semu-kei chōetsushinkyō o chūshin to suru shūkyō gakuteki kōsatsu ("A study of the development of religious mysticism: A religious-studies perspective centering on Semitic monotheism"), which was posthumously published by Tenri University in 1966.
 Another notable work, Shūkyōteki shutaisei no ronri ("The logic of religious identity"), was left unfinished at his death, but it was completed by younger Tenrikyo scholars and eventually published in 1991.

 Among his works pertaining to Tenrikyo theology are the aforementioned Tenrikyō shingaku joshō and Tenrikyō kyōgigaku shiron ("A preliminary essay on Tenrikyo dogmatic theology").
 Many of his works were compiled and published in Moroi Yoshinori chōsakushū ("Collection of Yoshinori Moroi's Works").

 Fukaya Tadamasa

-Fukaya Tadamasa (深谷忠政 1912–2007) studied the history of Christian theology at Kyoto Imperial University.
+Fukaya Tadamasa (深谷忠政, 1912–2007) studied the history of Christian theology at Kyoto Imperial University.
 Throughout his life he held important positions in Tenrikyo Church Headquarters, serving at various points as president of Tenrikyo Doyusha, professor at Tenri University, bishop of Tenrikyo's diocese in North America, and honbu-in (Church Headquarters executive staff member).

 His important theological works include Tenrikyō – dame no oshie ("Tenrikyo – the ultimate teaching") and Tenrikyō kyōgigaku josetsu ("Prolegomena to Tenrikyo dogmatics").
 He wrote a number of books which have since been translated into English by the Tenrikyo Overseas Department, such as a Mikagura-uta commentary (A Commentary on the Mikagura-uta) and a study on Tenrikyo's creation narrative (A Doctrinal Study: The Truth of Origin).

+In his essay The Fundamental Doctrines of Tenrikyo, Fukaya argues that Tenrikyo combines characteristics of both theism and pantheism, although it cannot be strictly categorized as either one of them.